 IMLS will not release information about the status of an application until the applications have been reviewed and all deliberations are concluded.
-IMLS expects to notify both successful and unsuccessful applicants of the final decisions by email in June 2022.
+IMLS expects to notify both successful and unsuccessful applicants of the final decisions by August 2022.

 F. Award Administration Information